comtvset/eCommerce-Application/CONTRIBUTING.md

 **Additional Considerations**

 - **Communication:**
   - We value open communication.
 Feel free to ask questions, share ideas, and discuss challenges in the Jira issue comments or directly reach out to us.
+Use [discord](https://discord.com/channels/1233036099614543913/1233036100096884747) communication channel
 - **Attribution:**
   - While we primarily use this project for learning, we appreciate proper attribution if you use or share any significant parts of our code.